Rachamv/virtual-Coffee-machine/Dev Journal.md

 ---
 ## Nov 13, 2022
 ### From TopAchivers
-thank you sir for the update please can we connect on [github](https://github.com/Rachamv) also i want us to chat together about how we can turn this project into a real live project
+thank you sir for the update please can we connect on [github](https://github.com/Rachamv) also i want us to chat together about how we can turn this project into a real life project

 ---